 The Land Use Plan outlines the intended development and use of land in and around the city of Green Isle.
 The purpose of the land use plan is to guide the development of land in a way that promotes sustainable growth, balances competing interests, and enhances the overall quality of life for residents.

 The future land use map appears in figure 3.3 below.

 FIGURE 3.3 FUTURE LAND USE MAP

 Zoning Map City of Green Isle Sibley County, Minnesota

-Source(s): Orthoimagery (Sibley County, 2018) Parcels (Sibley County, 7021) City Limits (MitGeo, 2017)
+Orthornagery (Sibley County, 201 Parcels (Sibley County, 7021) City Limits (MnGeo, 2017)